ryanPegg98/juice-tech-test/README.md

 ### Validation

-In order to improve the reliability I could have impelmented some validation which would prevent a service running when it does not have all of the required information.
+To improve the reliability I could have implemented some validation which would prevent a service from running when it does not have all of the required information.
 This was a weakness in this application and could be rectified with the models being used.
-Simple active record validations would have been an option or DRY validation.
+Simple active record validations would have been an option with DRY validation being an alternative.

 ### Improved Testing

-On some of the specs, mainly the feature spec, I would add more scenarios for the different pages to ensure they would behave as a user would expect if an invalid response is recieved.
+On some of the specs, mainly the feature spec, I would add more scenarios for the different pages to ensure they would behave as a user would expect if an invalid response is received.
 Additionally, I would include cucumber tests as I think they offer more to other developers who can use them as another set of documentation.